HumbertoBM2/SoC-Design-Basics/README.md

 ## Repository Contents
 The repository is organized into the following folders:
-- `python`: Contains Python scripts.
+- `Python`: Contains Python scripts.
-- `assembly`: Contains ARM Assembly code.
+- `ARM Assembly`: Contains ARM Assembly code.
-- `c`: Contains C code.
+- `C`: Contains C code.
-- `bash`: Contains Bash scripts.
+- `Bash`: Contains Bash scripts.

 Each folder may contain subfolders that include all the needed files for a specific application.